 Where to Stay in Delhi in Winter

 The most important things to keep in mind when booking a hotel in Delhi in winter is location and amenities (specifically heat).
-Delhi has hotels to suit every budget – everything from luxurious 5 star properties, to mid-range hotels to hostels.
+Delhi has hotels to suit every budget – from 5 star properties and mid-range hotels to hostels.

 The other important thing in winter is to make sure your accommodation has heat.
 I know it’s India, but Delhi gets cold and central heating is not common.
-Luxury hotels will have heat and hot water, but mid-priced properties, boutique hotels, guest houses, Airbnbs, and hostels may not.
+Luxury hotels will have heat and hot water, but mid range hotels and even Delhi’s nicest boutique hotels may not.
 Inquire about heaters and hot water geysers (wall mounted hot water heaters).

 My favourite places to stay in Delhi in winter are:

-If you’re flying into Delhi, here’s how to get into the city from the airport.
+If you’re flying into Delhi, here’s how to get into Delhi from the airport.

 The Wrap-up on Delhi in Winter: An Insider’s Guide